 Several platforms help businesses manage hiring through an online panel that collects applicant information and makes it easier for the hiring manager to handle applications.

-And these platforms are:
+These platforms are:

 - Zoho Recruit